-The Office of Regulatory Affairs and Quality (ORAQ) serves as a no-cost resource to the academic research community at Duke University Medical Center.
+The Office of Regulatory Affairs and Quality (ORAQ) serves as a no-cost resource to the academic research community at Duke Health.
 Our mission is to provide the academic research community with the tools, training, and support needed to navigate the complex regulatory pathways that accompany translational research.
 Our Office offers regulatory and quality assurance support in all aspects of translational research, including early regulatory strategy development; preclinical testing and product manufacturing; regulatory submissions and maintenance; and FDA meetings and inspections.
 For more information on our services and to meet our staff, please visit the webpages below.

 Leadership and Administration